kmurph73/yomap/README.md

 This is v2 of [yomap v1](https://github.com/shmay/yomap_old) that uses [brunch](https://github.com/brunch/brunch) instead of yeoman.

 Tech: es6, bootstrap 4, some lodash, and google maps.
+KISS.
 No more backbone/coffeescript.

 ### Brunch + Babel/ES6